-Swimming pool accidents can cause spinal cord injuries, neck and head injuries, and in some cases drowning.
-Our law firm is working with some of the more experienced attorneys, who handle swimming pool lawsuits, and there are no legal fees until you receive a settlement or award.
-Call us toll-free or contact us online for a free consultation.
+Pool accidents can cause serious injuries with long-term consequences, such as spinal cord injuries, neck and head injuries, and in some cases death.
+Our law firm works with experienced pool accident lawyers, who handle swimming pool injury lawsuits, and there are no legal fees until you receive a settlement or award.
+Call us toll-free at 1-800-992-6878 or contact us online for a free consultation.

 Call d’Oliveira & Associates for a Free Case Evaluation!

 There are millions of private and public swimming pools across the country that provide popular recreational activities like swimming lessons, water sports, birthday parties, and swimming just for fun.
 These attractions provide a great place to relax and get exercise, but they can also present many dangers if not properly maintained and supervised.
 It is important to be aware of these dangers prior to getting in the water in order to avoid swimming pool accidents and injuries.

 How much is my Pool Accident Case Worth?

 If you are injured at a swimming pool, you may be able to recover for your medical bills, lost wages, pain and suffering, among other losses.
 The amount you will be able to recover will depend on the facts of your case.
 It is important to consult with an experienced swimming pool accident lawyer who can evaluate your situation and get you all of the compensation you deserve.
 Read More.

 Where Can Swimming Pool Accidents Happen?